k31312020/test-234/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.12.

-You can also clone this project by running
+You can also clone this project from github public repository by running
 ```sh
 git clone https://github.com/k31312020/test-234.git
 ```